bcgov/bcdg/docs/use-github-in-bcgov/github-transition-guide.md

-# GitHub upgrade transition guide
+# IDIR Transition Guide

-This transition guide offers more detailed information about IDIRs and GitHub changes as they relate to the GitHub SSO upgrade.
+The IDIR transition guide offers more detailed information about IDIRs and GitHub changes as they relate to the GitHub SSO upgrade.
+Our technical transition guide helps GitHub users prepare for the upgrade, and confirms if users completed linking successfully

 We published more about [the SSO upgrade](bc-government-organizations-in-github.md#single-sign-on-is-coming-to-the-bc-governments-github-organizations) on DevHub.